favish/talk-plugin-ckeditor/README.md

 Rules to sanitize html input.
 We use [DOMPurify](https://github.com/cure53/DOMPurify) to prevent web attacks and XSS.
 Here is the complete list of [settings](https://github.com/cure53/DOMPurify)

+#### `sanitize-html`

+Used to get plaintext data from CKEditor while preserving whitespace and line breaks to save the regular text to the body field.
+More info here: [sanitize-html](https://github.com/punkave/sanitize-html).

 #### `jsdom`

 In order to run html in the server we need [jsdom](https://github.com/jsdom/jsdom).
 Usually you wouldn’t need to modify this settings.